Skip to main content

 Australia is currently implementing e-Invoicing in a phased rollout.
 B2B is voluntary and B2G is in a phased rollout.

-Australia supports the following e-Invoice formats: Peppol PINT A-NZ (A-NZ BIS Billing 3.0 deprecated 25 May 2025).
+Australia supports the following e-Invoice formats: Peppol PINT A-NZ Billing (UBL XML), Peppol PINT A-NZ Self-billing (UBL XML, optional for service providers).

 Yes, Australia uses the Peppol network for e-Invoice exchange.
 Peppol enables standardised cross-border e-Invoicing with other Peppol-connected countries and organisations.

-The next e-Invoicing deadline in Australia is 31 December 2026: Automated eInvoicing processing target.
-Non-Corporate Commonwealth Entities to enable automated sending and processing of eInvoices by December 2026.
+The next e-Invoicing deadline in Australia is 31 December 2026: Automated eInvoicing processing and sending target.
+Non-corporate Commonwealth Entities are to enable automated processing and sending of eInvoices by December 2026, again reporting progress quarterly t